liutiming/snakemake-workshop-files/README.md

 # Snakemake commands to run
     snakemake –n -s 01-snakefile.smk (-p is not needed)

-## Show wildcard – change A to bam
+## Explicit wildcard – change A to B on command line
     snakemake -n mapped_reads/B.bam -s 02-snakefile-wildcard.smk

 ## Use sample to replace wildcard